Approached with a healthy attitude, competing can have many positive benefits.

 We will usually only enter each of competing group numbers for one competition.
 We will enter some numbers in two, and may enter some numbers in up to four competitions per year.

-Families of the members of a group may enter other competitions independently (as when members of Company groups have entered numbers to complete in competitions in Whistler) with School permission, and the understanding that commitment to group events entered through the School will always take priority.
+Families of the members of a group may enter other competitions independently (as when members of Company groups have entered numbers to complete in competitions in Whistler) with School permission, and the understanding that commitment to group events entered through the School will always take priority over all other events.

 Solo, Duo, and Trio Competition